entrelacs

 File pathes as a subset of textual arrows

-The textual representation of arrows is roughly compatible with file or URI pathes.
+The textual representation of arrows is roughly compatible with file or URI pathes, especially by using ‘.’ instead of ‘+’.

 Please note file.txt and /file.txt are the same arrow.
 Additional conventions may be needed to distinguish absolute paths and relative pathes